Tangjiahui26/DataAnalysisWithR/hw06/work_with_the_singer_data.md

     ##  [1]  TRUE  TRUE  TRUE    NA  TRUE    NA  TRUE  TRUE  TRUE  TRUE  TRUE
     ## [12] FALSE  TRUE  TRUE FALSE  TRUE  TRUE    NA    NA    NA

 *From the result we can find that all "NA" and "FALSE" means there are incorrect in my way.
-Actually it has some true nagetives like `Stump Springs Rd, Lakeshore, CA 93634 USA and "California"`,`"An der Evangelischen Kirche 6", 53113 Bonn, Germany" and "Bonn"`.
-Besides, it also has some false postives like`"320-398 Van Ness Ave, San Francisco, CA 94102, USA" and "New York, NY"`.I did not find a better way to verify these information, but the results are kind of acceptable.*
+Actually it has some false negative results like `Stump Springs Rd, Lakeshore, CA 93634 USA and "California"`,`"An der Evangelischen Kirche 6", 53113 Bonn, Germany" and "Bonn"`.I did not find a better way to verify these information, but the results are kind of acceptable.*

 -   Give a look to the library leaflet and plot some information about the bands.